General Enrolment Information

 Key information for students and parents is below:

-- All Year 11 students will be contacted in early August with confirmation of the time of their enrolment appointment.
+- All Year 11 students will be contacted in August with confirmation of the time of their enrolment appointment.
 Students can bring one adult or family member with them and must arrive no more than 5 minutes before their scheduled appointment.

 - At the appointment, students will meet teaching staff and have an Information And Guidance session and complete their enrolment.